SCOTTSDALE DUI LAWYER | SCOTTSDALE DUI ATTORNEY

 Yes.
 However, a word of caution – the court’s online system is not always correct and there are often delays between when the court (or law enforcement) makes a decision and when it posted online.
 Here is a link Scottsdale City Court’s CASE SEARCH.

 According to Scottsdale Police Department Policy officer are required to activate their “on-body camera” (OBC) to record all citizen contacts when performing their official duties.
 However, the videos they provide often are muted or edited.
-If you want to see if this has occurred then the metadata from the recording software must be obtained.
+If a criminal defense attorney wants to see if this has occurred then they might be able to obtain metadata from the recording software.

 The Scottsdale Police Department has started to acknowledge some of the problems that have arisen since officers have started using on-body cameras.
 Here are the results of a June 2018 internal Police Body Camera Audit: AUDIT REPORT NO. 1808